Brandt C. Louie: H.Y. Louie Group

 After practicing as a chartered accountant, Louie decided to join his family business in 1972.
-In 1903, Louie's grandfather, who had immigrated to Canada from China, founded a general store in Vancouver.
-He was eventually named Chairman and Chief Executive Officer of London Drugs in 1998.
+In 1903, Louie's grandfather, Hok Yat Louie, who had immigrated to Canada from China, founded a general store in Vancouver.
+He was eventually named chairman and chief executive officer of London Drugs in 1998.

-As CEO and Chairman, Louie also oversees the Tong and Geraldine Louie Family Foundation and the London Drugs Foundation.
-In 2010, he was appointed Chairman of Grosvenor Americas Board of Directors.
+As CEO and chairman, Louie also oversees the Tong and Geraldine Louie Family Foundation and the London Drugs Foundation.
+In 2010, he was appointed chairman of Grosvenor Americas board of directors.

 Chancellorship

-In 2002, Louie replaced Evaleen Jaager Roy as Chair of the Simon Fraser University Board of Governors.
+In 2002, Louie replaced Evaleen Jaager Roy as chair of the Simon Fraser University Board of Governors.
 A few years later, in 2005, Louie was appointed chancellor of Simon Fraser University (SFU).

 Awards and honours

 In 2009, Louie was made a Member of the Order of British Columbia.

 In 2012, he was inducted into the Canadian Business Hall of Fame.
 The following year, the University of Victoria honoured him as a Distinguished Entrepreneur.
 A few years later, he was the recipient of the EY Family Business Award of Excellence.
 In 2016, he was the recipient of an honorary degree from UBC.

+In 2024, he was appointed to the Order of Canada.

+Personal

+Louie has two sons with wife Belinda who work in the business: